natural-script/docs/en-us/README.md

 Event | Description
 ----- | -----------
-When it has been clicked, | It is fired when someone clicks the element.
+When the element THE_ELEMENT_NAME has been clicked, | It is fired when someone clicks the element.
-When the mouse pointer has been moved over it, | It is fired when someone moves the mouse pointer over the element.
+When the mouse pointer has been moved over the element THE_ELEMENT_NAME, | It is fired when someone moves the mouse pointer over the element.
-When the mouse pointer has been moved away from it, | It is fired if someone was moving the mouse pointer over the element and then moved it away from it.
+When the mouse pointer has been moved away from the element THE_ELEMENT_NAME, | It is fired if someone was moving the mouse pointer over the element and then moved it away from it.
-When the mouse pointer is being moved out of it, | It is fired when the mouse pointer is in the state of moving outside the element zone.
+When the mouse pointer is being moved out of the element THE_ELEMENT_NAME, | It is fired when the mouse pointer is in the state of moving outside the element zone.
-When the mouse pointer is being moved over it, | It is fired when the mouse pointer is in the state of moving over the element zone.
+When the mouse pointer is being moved over the element THE_ELEMENT_NAME, | It is fired when the mouse pointer is in the state of moving over the element zone.
-When it is no longer clicked, | It is fired if someone was clicking the element and then relased the mouse button up.
+When the element THE_ELEMENT_NAME is no longer clicked, | It is fired if someone was clicking the element and then relased the mouse button up.
-When it has been double clicked, | It is fired when someone double clicked the element.
+When the element THE_ELEMENT_NAME has been double clicked, | It is fired when someone double clicked the element.
-When it has been right clicked, | It is fired when someone right clicked the element.
+When the element THE_ELEMENT_NAME has been right clicked, | It is fired when someone right clicked the element.
-When a key has been pressed while focusing it, | It is fired when someone pressed a keyboard key while focusing the element <code>Mostly used for textboxes</code>.
+When a key has been pressed while focusing the element THE_ELEMENT_NAME, | It is fired when someone pressed a keyboard key while focusing the element <code>Mostly used for textboxes</code>.
-When a key is being pressed while focusing it, | It is fired when someone is pressing a keyboard key while focusing the element <code>Mostly used for textboxes</code>.
+When a key is being pressed while focusing the element THE_ELEMENT_NAME, | It is fired when someone is pressing a keyboard key while focusing the element <code>Mostly used for textboxes</code>.
-When its contents have been modified, | It is fired when the value of the element has been changed <code>e.g. The text in the textbox</code>.
+When the contents of the element THE_ELEMENT_NAME have been modified, | It is fired when the value of the element has been changed <code>e.g. The text in the textbox</code>.
-When it has been focused, | It is fired when the element is focused <code>Mostly used for textboxes</code>.
+When the element THE_ELEMENT_NAME has been focused, | It is fired when the element is focused <code>Mostly used for textboxes</code>.
-When it is being focused, | It is fired when the element is being focused <code>Mostly used for textboxes</code>.
+When the element THE_ELEMENT_NAME is being focused, | It is fired when the element is being focused <code>Mostly used for textboxes</code>.
-When it is no longer focused, | It is fired when the element is no longer focused <code>Mostly used for textboxes</code>.
+When the element THE_ELEMENT_NAME is no longer focused, | It is fired when the element is no longer focused <code>Mostly used for textboxes</code>.
-When the data of this form has been sent, | It is fired when the data of the element has been sent <code>Can be used only for forms</code>.
+When the data of the form THE_ELEMENT_NAME has been sent, | It is fired when the data of the element has been sent <code>Can be used only for forms</code>.
-When it has been scrolled, | It is fired if someone scrolled this element in any direction.
+When the element THE_ELEMENT_NAME has been scrolled, | It is fired if someone scrolled this element in any direction.
-When the user said: A_HOT_WORD, | It is fired if someone said the special hot word mentioned <code>Requires the approval microphone acsess</code>.
+When the user said: THE_ELEMENT_NAME, | It is fired if someone said the special hot word mentioned <code>Requires the approval microphone acsess</code>.
-When it becomes in the viewport, | It is fired if the element entered the viewport.
+When the element THE_ELEMENT_NAME becomes in the viewport, | It is fired if the element entered the viewport.
-When it becomes out of the viewport, | It is fired if the element escaped from the viewport.
+When the element THE_ELEMENT_NAME becomes out of the viewport, | It is fired if the element escaped from the viewport.

 ## Conditional Statements